chelodoz/todo-api-golang/README.md

 Use the command `make swagger` to generate the /docs/swagger.yaml and third_party/swagger-ui-4.11.1/swagger.json files from the go-swagger models

 ## Generate mocks
-Use the command `make mocks` to generate the mocks of the interfaces in /internal/mocks folder
+Use the command `make mocks` to generate the mocks of the interfaces in /internal/mocks folder.

+##